That 316L Weld Wire You Certified Might Be 308. Here’s Why That Matters.

 The only way to mitigate this risk is to move beyond a blind trust in documentation.
 A robust material integrity system is built on a simple “trust, but verify” principle, incorporating three key elements:

-• Empirical Verification (PMI): The scientific backstop that confirms the material in your hand is actually what the paperwork claims it is.
+- Empirical Verification (PMI): The scientific backstop that confirms the material in your hand is actually what the paperwork claims it is.
 At Northern Manufacturing, this is performed using our Niton XL2 GOLDD PMI analyzer, which provides instant, non-destructive verification of alloy grades.
+We test incoming material at receiving and verify weld deposits during production.
+The analyzer reads the actual elemental composition in seconds.

 This integrated approach transforms risk into certainty.
 It ensures that the final product is not just built correctly, but built from the correct material, every time.

 Ready to discuss a critical project?
-Contact one of our engineers today to review your material specifications and quality requirements.
+Contact our engineering team to review your material specifications and quality requirements.

 Discuss Your Fabrication Challenge with Our Engineering Team